hohav/peppi/README.md

 }
 ```

-For real-time parsing, you can "drive" things yourself:
+For live games, you can drive parsing yourself:

 ```rust
 use std::fs;